USRSE/usrse.github.io/_posts/newsletters/2024-06-24-newsletter.md

 **Nominations for the 2025 awards are expected to open in February 2025.
 More information can be found on the [US-RSE awards webpage](https://us-rse.org/community-awards/).**
+<a name="community-funds"></a>
+2. Community and Travel Funds - June 30 Deadline

+Don't miss out on the opportunity to apply for funding through the Community and Travel Funds program.
+This program aims to support and strengthen the US-RSE community by fostering diversity, connecting individuals, and promoting career growth in the field of Research Software Engineering.
+Funding is available for both community-focused initiatives and individual applicants, with grants ranging from $100 to $10,000 per proposal.
+Whether you're organizing local RSE events, attending conferences to share your work, or seeking professional development opportunities, this program can provide the financial support you need.
+Applications are accepted quarterly and evaluated based on their potential impact, alignment with the US-RSE mission, and the qualifications and involvement of the applicants.

+The next application deadline is June 30, 2024.
+Don't miss the deadline to submit your proposal and take advantage of this incredible opportunity to advance your career and contribute to the RSE community.
+See the [Community and Travel Funds page](https://us-rse.org/community-funds/) for more details.

 <a name="membershipbenefits"></a>
 # **2. Membership Benefits**